WorkingCodePod/workingcode/src/support-us/index.md

 Thanks for your interest in supporting the show!
 You rock!🤘

-We're just happy to have an excuse to talk to each other and share our thoughts with the world. ***Above all else, thank you for listening!***
+We're just happy to have an excuse to talk to each other and share our thoughts with the world. ***Even if you can't do anything listed below, thank you for listening!***

 There are lots of ways to support the podcast!